 Product Manager

-The most common place to see mould in a home is in the bathroom.
-Black patches can form quickly on walls, ceilings and around windows, and spread across different surfaces to create unsightly patterns that are difficult to clean and hard to prevent.
+the place where you are most likely to see mould in a home is on the walls and ceilings of your bathroom.
+Large black patches can form quickly on walls, ceilings and around windows, and spread across different surfaces to create unsightly patterns that are both difficult to clean and hard to prevent.
 If you have discovered mould in your bathroom or elsewhere in your home, understanding the causes will help you take the right steps to clean it away and stop it coming back.

 If you are worried that toxic black mould has started to grow in your home, it is essential that you have it professionally removed as quickly as possible to avoid risk to your health.